N30nCh1ck/full-stack-learning-path/🌱 Phase 1/HTML I (HTML Template).md

-Create a default HTML template in VS Code. run your code and try to change the title tab to `HTML 101` as the picture below.
+Create a default HTML template in VS Code and then run your code.
+Try to change the title tab to `HTML 101` as the picture below.

 ![[html-101.png]]